tacman/lemon-squeezy/sfcasts/checkout.md

 go to "Resources", "Help Docs", and in the left sidebar, click "Test Mode".
 The test card numbers we need are on the right here.

-There’re several to choose from, but I'll just use the first one.
-Copy " 4242424242424242"... *paste*... and we can use any future expiration date for now.
+There are several to choose from, but I'll just use the first one.
+Copy this number and... *paste*... and we can use any future expiration date for now.
 I'll say "12/25", and use any three numbers for the security code.
 This also requires us to enter a billing address.
 If we try to click "Buy" without one, we get a validation error.
 I'll say "Broadway 1", then choose from the list